aaronpowell/aaronpowell.github.io/src/content/posts/2017-10-09-flow-hibp-todo.md

 {{< gist aaronpowell a2f87eefcff320df39645c3570584599 "outlook-tasks-connector.json" >}}

-And the Flow itself (although you'll need to re-map the Connector once uploaded):
+And the Flow itself (although you'll need to re-map the Connector once uploaded), make sure you set **your email address** in the step where we call HIBP's API:

 {{< gist aaronpowell a2f87eefcff320df39645c3570584599 "flow.json" >}}